 The growing myth about the Black Irish of Montserrat

 Before I can discuss my DNA test results, it is important to highlight both my family history and the growing myth about the black Irish of Montserrat.
-To start, both maternal and paternal lines of my family are from Montserrat, and we are descendants of West African slaves.
+To start, both maternal and paternal lines of my family are from Montserrat, and we are descendants of enslaved West African.
 My mother’s side is from the north, and my father’s side is from the south of Montserrat.
 Growing up, whether in Montserrat or Boston Massachusetts (one of the most Irish cities in America), there was never any talk about our family being Irish, not even a whisper!
 However, in recent years, I’ve been frequently asked if my family is part of the black Irish of Montserrat.

-You see, before West African slaves were brought to the island to work the sugar and tobacco plantations starting in the 1650s, many of the early settlers on Montserrat were Irish.
+You see, before enslaved West African were brought to the island to work the sugar and tobacco plantations starting in the 1650s, many of the early settlers on Montserrat were Irish.
 They were sent there by Oliver Cromwell who used the 39 square miles Caribbean island as a penal colony, and at the peak, the Irish population was around 10,000.
 Many became wealthy as the production of sugar and tobacco increased but eventually left the island as the industries retracted when slavery ended throughout the British Empire with the passage of the Slavery Abolition Act 1833.

 Now 250+ years after the planned slave rebellion with Saint Patrick’s Festival in Montserrat attracting an international audience, the story of the black Irish of Montserrat keeps growing.
 Much of this is misguided marketing hype by private event organizers as while there are people and places on Montserrat with Irish names, the cultural legacy of the Irish on the island is limited.
-Also, as Montserrat was a slave-colony, the relationship between British plantation owners along with Irish supervisors and enforcers and West African slaves was quite adversarial due to inhuman conditions.
+Also, as Montserrat was a slave-colony, the relationship between British plantation owners along with Irish supervisors and enforcers and the enslaved West Africans was quite adversarial due to inhuman conditions.

 These deplorable conditions led to a slave rebellion being planned for March 17th, 1768 when the Irish would be distracted with their Saint Patrick’s Day celebrations.
 The rebellion never happened as the plot was discovered but it was significant as it inspired others across the Caribbean region which ultimately brought about the end of slavery.
 It is for this reason why Saint Patrick’s Day became a national holiday in 1985.
 It is to commemorate the freedom fighters now considered national heroes who lost their lives after the discovery of the planned Saint Patrick’s Day slave rebellion.
 It is not about celebrating St Patrick, the patron saint of Ireland.

 Of course, this is not to say that there aren’t black people with Irish genes on Montserrat.
 As was common throughout slavery, many black women were taken advantage of and this resulted in some black Irish on Montserrat.
 However, the black Irish is not the majority of the population.
-As for the many Irish surnames, this is because former slaves took the last name of their masters.
+As for the many Irish surnames, this is because former enslaved West Africans took the last name of their masters.
 So the narrative of the black Irish of Montserrat is embellished.
 Plus the majority of cultural traditions on Montserrat including the national dish of goat water and masquerade dancing popular at festivals is from our West African ancestors, not Ireland.
 Finally, until many became aware of what happened on Montserrat around March 17th, 1768, St Patrick’s Day celebrations on Montserrat was just another village fete, similar to St John’s Day in another part of the island.

 St Patrick’s Festival in Montserrat – Representation of freedom fighters on a map of Montserrat.